Go to Abbie's homepage order music

 Jenny Lind Singers of Augustana College (Drew Collins, conductor)

-Men's Ensemble of Macalester College, Saint Paul, MN (Daniel Pickens-Jones, conductor)
+Men's Ensemble of Macalester College, Minnesota (Daniel Pickens-Jones, conductor)

 Smith College Chamber Singers (Jonathan Hirsh, conductor)